FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 and enabling a single search to find all relevant bounds, significantly enhances the usefulness of the search algorithm.

-Searching for multiple search goals also helps to describe the SUT performance spectrum better than the result of a single search goal.
+Searching for multiple Search Goals also helps to describe the SUT performance spectrum better than the result of a single Search Goal.
 For example, the repeated wide gap between zero and non-zero loss loads indicates the noise has a large impact on the observed performance, which is not evident from a single goal load search procedure result.